simakovvv/culture_exam_app_privacy_policy-/PRIVACY_POLICY.md

 Google Play provides us only with a purchase token, which is used internally to unlock premium content on your device.

+## Subscription Verification Data

+To provide premium features, the app uses an anonymous user identifier and technical subscription data:

+- Anonymous User ID (UUID) generated on the device and stored locally.
+- Subscription technical data: purchase token, product ID, platform, and subscription status.

+No personal data (such as email, name, or contact information) is collected.
+The technical data is sent to our backend solely for payment verification with the platform provider (e.g., Google Play).
+The backend stores only the minimum required fields to maintain subscription status:

+- userId
+- productId
+- purchaseToken
+- platform
+- expireAt
+- isActive

+Data is used exclusively to verify payments and determine access to premium content.
+If the subscription is inactive or expired, premium content may be restricted until payment status is confirmed.

 ## 3. Data Collection

 The App: